ryanwilsond/HelloWorld/README.md

 ## Precompiled Binaries

-All precompiled binaries are in 'bin/'.
+All precompiled binaries are in 'bin/release'.

-## Build Instructions
+## Building

 First run `$ make dirs` to create the neccessary folders for the build process.
 Then run `$ make` and it should create 'main.exe' in 'bin/'.